alexwlchan/alexwlchan.net/src/_drafts/screenshots-go-gangbusters.md

 It could be next week, or it could be never.

 Designing my blog to handle "viral" traffic has always felt like a premature optimisation (air quotes because this was still very small by Internet standards) -- but the unexpected Netlify bandwidth bill has me rethinking that.
-I don't want to wake up, discover a post went truly viral while I was asleep, and realise I'm facing hundreds of dollars in bandwidth usage fees.
+I don't want to wake up, discover a post went properly viral while I was asleep, and realise I'm facing hundreds of dollars in bandwidth usage fees.

 I'll probably set up Cloudflare when I have some time, to give me peace of mind.

 Otherwise, I'm not planning to change much.
-I'll keep posting as I always have, and I'll find out what catches the Internet's eye.
+I'll keep posting as I always have, and be pleasantly surprised if anything else catches the Internet's eye.